The United States real estate sales and brokerage market size has a revenue of $236.64 billion, growing at a CAGR of 2.2% over the last five years.

 And most importantly, it’d help to join a small real estate broker or company as you’d get to understand various facets of real estate business.

-Once you have got your real estate license and enough work experience, it is time to set up your own company legally.
-To start a real estate LLC, you need to:
+Once you have your real estate license and enough work experience, it is time to set up your own company legally.
+Many business incorporation services can help you prepare the necessary documents and file your LLC.
+When starting a real estate LLC, you need to:

 Pick a Business Name

 Picking the right name for your business is crucial before starting your real estate LLC.
 Your business name sets you apart from other real estate firms by establishing your identity in your client base.
-You need a name that aligns with the purpose of your business and it should attract customers too.
+You need a name that aligns with the purpose of your business, and it should also attract customers.

 Also, if you’re starting a real estate LLC, your business name needs to be unique.
 As a Limited Liability Company, you can’t have a company name that already exists.
-This makes it an important step, as you’ll need to be creative with the name.
+This makes choosing and registering your business name an important step, as you’ll need to be creative with the name.

 File Articles of Organization with the Secretary of State